 Lynch has served in senior staff positions in the Executive, Legislative, and Judicial branches of Pennsylvania’s State Government, serving Lt.
 Governor Ernest P. Kline, House Speaker K. Leroy Irvis, and Chief Justice Robert N. C. Nix, Jr., and has experience in private industry, higher education, and non-profit management.
 In 2010 Dean Lynch was recognized as a NASW Social Work Pioneer for his contributions to the evolution and enrichment of the social work profession.
 2015, he was elected as a National Board Member of the National Association of Social Workers.
 In July 2016 he was acknowledged as a Steller Innovator for his pioneering project “The Integration of Responsible Fatherhood within Foster Care Service Delivery and Other Children and Youth Servicing Systems” by Ashoka Changemakers and the Robert Wood Johnson Foundation’s Children’s Wellbeing Initiative.

-Within the last several years (September 27, 2017 & October 17-18, 2018) in the capacity of Chair of The Strong Families Commission, Incorporated (THE COMMISSION), Lynch convened in partnership with others two back to back state-wide historic bipartisan and bicameral events on Child Well-Being in Pennsylvania and the Urgent Need for Father Involvement.
-Both events were held in Mechanicsburg, Pennsylvania and hosted by the Pennsylvania Child Welfare Resource Center to consider the value of Fathers and their contributions to the well-being of Pennsylvania’s children and families.
-More recently, Dr. Lynch caused to be drafted legislation that would create a Pennsylvania Commission on Greater Father Family Involvement to promote the well-being of children and families, with the Commonwealth.
+Within the last several years (September 2017, October 2018, & September 2019) in the capacity of Chair of The Strong Families Commission, Incorporated (THE COMMISSION), Lynch convened in partnership with others, three back to back state-wide historic bipartisan and bicameral events on Child Well-Being in Pennsylvania and the Urgent Need for Father Involvement.
+Two of the events were held in Mechanicsburg, Pennsylvania and hosted by the Pennsylvania Child Welfare Resource Center, to consider the value of Fathers and their contributions to the well-being of Pennsylvania’s children and families.
+Just recently 9/18-19/2019, the third statewide conference was held in Philadelphia, Pennsylvania at The School District of Philadelphia, Main Administration Building.
+Further this year (2019), Dr. Lynch spearheaded the drafting of legislation that would create a Pennsylvania Commission on Greater Father Family Involvement to promote the well-being of children and families, with the Commonwealth.

 In January of last year THE COMMISSION, under the leadership of Dr. Lynch accredited 12 children, youth and family-focused corporate entities as Father Friendly Flagship Agencies (3FAs) in recognition of their Commitment to the principals of Father Friendliness & Continued Agency Self-Assessment; Willingness to engage in pro bono work designed to consider alternative strategies to removing children from their home and extended family Members; Readiness to stand firm in their belief and value of the importance of fathers being included in their respective service delivery models to children and families; and, Achievement of qualifying as the first inaugural group of accredited Father Friendly Flagship Agencies (3FAs) in America.